crcandia/candia_lab/content/contact/contact.md

 design:
   columns: '1'
 ---
-# Complexity and Computational Social Science LAB.
+# Complexity and Computational Social Science LAB (C2S2-LAB).

 To get in touch, send an email or schedule an appointment.